-Like all Christians, Catholics believe in life after death.
-Those who have lived good lives and died in the faith of Christ will, as the Bible tells us, share in his resurrection.
+As Catholics, we believe that our life doesn't end at death but simply changes.
+Those who have lived good lives and died in the faith of Christ will, as the Bible tells us, share in His Resurrection.

 While we live together on earth as Christians, we are in communion, or unity, with one another.
 But that communion doesn’t end when one of us dies.
-We believe that Christians in heaven, the saints, remain in communion with those of us on earth.
+We believe that the saints, the Christians in heaven, remain in communion with those of us on earth.

 So, just as we might ask a friend or family member to pray for us, we can approach a saint with our prayers, too.